vertisfinance/salesforceStyleGuide/Apex style guide.md

 <a name="sobject-constructor-syntax"></a>
 ### SObject Constructor Syntax
-When creating an SObject, generally prefer the Apex-specific syntax wherein all fields can be initialized from the constructor.
-When using this syntax, choose a different line for each property so that diff-ing and versioning is easier.
+When creating an sObject, generally prefer the Apex-specific syntax wherein all fields can be initialized from the constructor.
+When using this syntax, use a different line for each property so that diff-ing and versioning is easier.

 Example: